 All State and University records that are not retained for their enduring historical value require permission from the State before being disposed of.
-The RIMS office facilitates obtaining that permission for all units across the University.
+The RIMS office facilitates obtaining that permission for all units across the University of Illinois System.
 After receiving permission from the State, the records must be disposed of properly.
 Please consult the RIMS office and the appropriate Records Retention Schedule prior to disposing of any records.
 The process below outlines the steps to follow in order to dispose of University Records.

 - Establish a routine for periodically reviewing your files (e.g., annually, semi-annually, or quarterly) to determine what records are ready for disposal.